Should you double major

 5. You might not have as much room in your schedule to take elective classes and explore other areas of interest.

-6. Balancing two majors could affect your GPA as you’ll need to fully commit to both and dedicate enough time to studying for each.
+6. Balancing two majors could affect your GPA as you’ll need to fully commit to both and dedicate enough time to studying for each so you don’t fail.

 Alternatives to a Double Major